-Other than the commercial and recreational fishery-dependent data collected and/or compiled through the National Marine Fisheries Service, Fisheries Statistics Division, some states have implemented fishery-independent or additional fishery-dependent monitoring programs.
+In addition to the commercial and recreational fishery-dependent data collected and/or compiled through the National Marine Fisheries Service, Fisheries Statistics Division, some states have implemented fishery-independent or additional fishery-dependent monitoring programs.

-The Florida Fish and Wildlife Conservation Commission (FWC) implemented a juvenile finfish monitoring program in the northern Indian River Lagoon in the spring of 1990 and in the estuarine reaches of the St. Johns, St. Marys, and Nassau Rivers in northeast Florida in the spring of 2001.
+The Florida Fish and Wildlife Conservation Commission (FWC) implemented a juvenile finfish monitoring program in the northern Indian River Lagoon in the spring of 1990 and in the estuarine reaches of the St. Johns, St. Marys, and Nassau Rivers in northeast Florida in the spring of 2001 (FWC-FWRI 2013).
 Florida also initiated a stratified random sampling program in 1997 on the Atlantic coast that utilizes a 183-m haul seine to catch exploitable-sized fishes.
 This has been conducted in the northern Indian River and southern Indian River since initiation and in northeast Florida since 2001.
+Trends in the YOY abundance have been relatively stable with periods of strong recruitment evident.
+Recent strong recruitment appears to have occurred in Northeast Florida (2011 and 2012) but is not as evident in the central and southern areas of Florida's Atlantic coast.
+For 2012 sampling program, 191 lengths were measures and 131 otoliths were collected from adult sized spotted seatrout.

 Florida's fishery-dependent sampling includes commercial trip-ticket information and biostatistical sampling of the commercial and recreational catch.
-A voluntary angler logbook program is utilized to collect information on the lengths of spotted seatrout released alive by anglers.
-This is used in a quarterly random survey of Florida's licensed anglers.
-Researchers at FWC are studying the reproductive biology and ecology of spotted seatrout in Tampa Bay, including maturation schedules, fecundity, spawning season, and spawning location (e.g., Lowerre-Barbieri et al. 2009).
-Florida also investigated post-release mortality rates of spotted seatrout caught by gillnet and hook and line gears.
-Spotted seatrout have also been routinely sampled since 1989 to monitor the mercury level in their tissues (Adams et al. 2003).
-An ecological study of spotted seatrout was initiated in 2007 to collect stable isotope date from tissue to characterize the energy transfer from salt marshes and mangroves to estuarine fish communities.
+A voluntary angler logbook program was implemented in 2002 to collect information on the lengths of spotted seatrout released alive by anglers.
+Recently (2011) this program changed to 'postcard' program enlisting anglers encountered at sites visited during the MRIP angler intercept survey.

 Georgia collects fishery-dependent data through a Marine Sportfish Carcass Recovery Program.
 Data collected through this survey are used to examine trends in the size and age composition of the recreationally harvested population, valuable information for future stock assessments.
+For 2012, a total of 4,428 fish carcasses were donated through the program.
+Approximately 77% (3,431) of the carcasses were seatrout, with an average centerline (CL) length of 362.2 mm CL (minimum: 290 mm CL; maximum: 651 mm CL), were reported from 16 recovery locations.

-A fishery-independent trammel net survey, the Marine Sportfish Population Health Study, was implemented in 2003 to provide age and sex specific estimates of relative abundance in two Georgia estuaries, Wassaw Sound and the Altamaha Sound region.
-The survey is conducted monthly, September through November, and utilizes a hybrid random-stratified and fixed station design in which each station is sampled once in a given month.
-In time, these surveys will improve the ability to evaluate the spotted seatrout population in Georgia.
+Georgia also collects fishery-independent data through the Marine Sportfish Population Health Study, was implemented in 2003 to provide age and sex specific estimates of relative abundance in two Georgia estuaries, Wassaw Sound and the Altamaha Sound region.
+This trammel net survey is conducted monthly, September through November, and utilizes a hybrid random-stratified and fixed station design in which each station is sampled once in a given month.
+For 2012, the average centerline length in Wassaw was 362.4 mm CL and 351.0 mm CL in Altamaha.